elenaquei/domainExplorer/README.md

-Domain Explorer: sampling a domain
+**Domain Explorer: sampling a domain**
+Library by Elena Queirolo and Kevin M. Church

 In this library we look at sampling a "hard" domain and testing that the sample has indeed covered the domain of interest.